 Post-2008, there was a massive surge in the number of ‘bad’ loans being sold to vulture funds by Banks.
 This was particularly prevalent in holiday hotspots i.e. Spain and Cyprus, where houses were often mis-sold at inflated prices.
-This blog is based on our latest webinar: Vulture Funds Explained.
-Click here to watch the full webinar.
+Now, we are seeing another jump in loan sales as property owners once again struggle to maintain mortgage payments.

 Why should you care?

 Unfortunately, the past few years have seen a recent resurgence across the continent as banks seek to ‘clean up their act’.
 Many of you reading this may, at some point, receive a letter out of the blue, about a mortgage you had long forgotten about.